sshchicago/admin/README.md

-# ssh:Chicago Adminstrative Documents #
+# SSH:Chicago Adminstrative Documents #

 This repository contains the procedural documents governing business meetings of the South Side Hackerspace.